Eating vegetables regularly is essential to feeling good — both physically and mentally.

 In this way, vegetables can be used to lessen cravings and to wean off of addictive high-energy foods like carbohydrates and fats.

 You may be familiar with carb cravings such as those caused by regular flour and sugar consumption.
-Vegetables are your ticket to crushing these cravings and shifting your diet to a healthier combination of proteins, healthy fats and fiber.
+Vegetables are your ticket to preventing these cravings and shifting your diet to a healthier combination of proteins, healthy fats and fiber.

 Fiber keeps things moving